Xeth/Xeth/README.md

-# Xeth wallet is no longer maintained.
+# Xeth is no longer maintained.
 Please use alternative wallets such as https://github.com/ethereum/mist

 # Xeth